SkafteNicki/dtu_mlops/1_introduction/readme.md

 The intention behind the first set of exercises is to bring everyones Pytorch skills up-to-date.
-If you already are Pytorch-jedi feel free to pass the first exercise, but I recommend still that you still complete it.
+If you already are Pytorch-jedi feel free to pass the first set of exercises, but I recommend still that you still complete it.

 The exercises are in large part taken directly from the [deep learning course at udacity](https://github.com/udacity/deep-learning-v2-pytorch).